ericoc/seizures.ericoc.com/readme.md

 ## Technical

-Not only did I create this to track epileptic seizures, but it is also a on-going personal project to further my Python, Flask, InfluxDB, and general web development skills.
+Not only did I create this to track epileptic seizures, but it is also an ongoing personal project to further my Python, Flask, InfluxDB, and general web development skills.

 So, here are the juicy technical details of how it all works.